Award-Winning Cafes and Coffees

 THE GREEN BEAN

-Our offerings have one main attribute in common: they are all high quality green beans.
-Like other culinary products, if you don't start with a quality foundation, there's no way to make it good...only ways to mask how bad it is!
+Our offerings have a common attribute: they are all high quality green beans.
+Like other culinary products, if you don't start with a quality foundation, there's no way to make it good.
+Masking poor quality is typically done by roasting really dark (past second crack) and/or infusing flavors into the roast.

 HIGH TECH/LOW TECH